ewissink/homepage/README.md

 ## About me
 My primary research interest is generating insights from large biological datasets.
 My expertise is specifically in understanding how gene expression is regulated in mammalian cells.

-These days, I’m learning all about canine genetics, epigenetics, and aging while working as a Senior Scientist in Computational Biology at [Embark Vet](https://embarkvet.com/).
-I’m very excited to use my genomics training to improve dog (and human!) health.
+Most recently, I was learning all about canine genetics, epigenetics, and aging while working as a Senior Scientist in Computational Biology at [Embark Vet](https://embarkvet.com/).
+I’m very excited to use my genomics training with machine learning to improve dog (and human!) health.

 Outside of work, I can be found chasing my kid around playgrounds, enjoying Ithaca's natural beauty, or reading all sorts of books.